JerzyBatygolski/Portfolio_Jerzy_Batygolski/README.md

 #Industrial automation

 6. Simulation of an apple juice factory in a Codesys software.
 Code wtitten in ST language on Astraada PLC.
-Symulacja wytwórni soku jabłkowego - projekt symulacji i wizualizacji procesu produkcji soku jabłkowego w środowisku Codesys.
-Program napisany w ST na sterownik Astraada.
-Nagrano
 Tech stack: Codesys, ST, PLC, thermodynamics